-unhookd vs Jomo: Locked by Default vs Mindful Screen Time Management
+unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

-Jomo: Build Positive Phone Habits Through Tools & Templates Jomo (short for "Joy of Missing Out") positions itself as an all-in-one screen time management platform.
-It combines app blocking, website blocking, break timers, screen time journaling, ready-to-use templates, NFC tag support, and smart alternatives to create a comprehensive system for balanced phone use.
-The idea is to make reducing screen time feel "super easy and fun."
+Jomo: Build Positive Phone Patterns Through Tools & Templates Jomo (short for "Joy of Missing Out") is a comprehensive screen time management platform.
+App blocking, website blocking, break timers, journaling, ready-to-use templates, NFC tag support, and smart alternative suggestions.
+The idea: make reducing screen time feel accessible and even enjoyable.

 Feature Comparison